kristensantee/kristensantee/README.md

 # Hi there 👋

 ## Full Stack & Ready to Act
-I am a full stack developer working through bootcamp and slated to graduate in September 2022.
 I have worked professionally across a diverse array of fields and I bring a unique and thoughtful perspective to every role.
 From training as an archaeologist at an ancient Etruscan site to member-facing roles at a large credit union, I have understood the importance of sound data and solid analytics.
 I love to learn and share in knowledge and I love to be part of a winning team.

 📫 You can reach me directly at kristen.l.santee@gmail.com